-7. FLEXIBILITY AND RESPONSIVENESS
+6. FLEXIBILITY AND RESPONSIVENESS

-- The Reserve may support "unexpected opportunities" that align with the principles, provided a robust business case is presented. - The Council will consider projects not currently in the LTP or AP if they demonstrate exceptional community value, provided there is sufficient capacity and resources available to deliver them effectively. - All project approved for funding must adhere to QLDC requirements, including permits, consents, project management methodology and health and safety standards.
+- The Reserve may support "unexpected opportunities" that align with the principles, provided a robust business case is presented. - The Council will consider projects not currently in the LTP or AP if they demonstrate exceptional community value, where there is sufficient capacity and resources available to deliver them effectively. - All projects approved for funding must adhere to QLDC requirements, including permits, consents, project management methodology and health and safety standards.

-8. RISK MANAGEMENT
+7. RISK MANAGEMENT

 - Decision-makers must be free of conflicts of interest and are required to abide by the QLDC Conflict of Interest Policy for staff and the guidance provided by the Controller and Auditor-General for elected members.
-This includes compliance with the Local Authorities (Members' Interests) Act 1968 (LAMIA) and relevant disclosure requirements under the Local Government Act 2002. - Reserve allocations will be subject to periodic audits to ensure compliance with principles and transparency requirements.
+This includes compliance with the Local Authorities (Members' Interests) Act 1968 (LAMIA), which requires all elected members to declare any pecuniary (or other specified) interests.
+In accordance with section 54A of the Local Government Act 2002, a public register of these declarations is maintained. - Reserve allocations will be subject to periodic audits to ensure compliance with principles and transparency requirements.

-9. COMMUNITY BOARD ROLE AND DISCRETION
+8. COMMUNITY BOARD ROLE AND DISCRETION